How To Troubleshoot Your WordPress Website?

 11. Asking for Help:

-You should ask their authors for assistance if, after doing these troubleshooting procedures, you determine that some of your plugins or perhaps your theme is to blame.
+You should ask their authors for assistance if, after doing these troubleshooting procedures, you determine that some of your plugins or your theme is to blame.
 In some situations, you might need to get in touch with your hosting company to make additional server configurations after getting in touch with the plugin or theme authors.
 If necessary, they can assist you with things like boosting server resources or even malware cleanup.

 12. Conclusion: Troubleshoot Your WordPress Website